Pyrgus centaureae wyandot: Mating and behavior

 The Appalachian grizzled skipper is known to mate once a year in the months of April and May.
 The female lays her eggs on the underside of a host plant and the eggs typically hatch in eight to ten days.
 During mating season, which is the skipper's most active time of the year, the male patrols the populated area searching for prospective mates.

 Status and population decline

 The Ohio Department of Natural Resources has classified the Appalachian grizzled skipper as a state endangered species due to declining population numbers in the state.
-One of the main causes of this decline is an unintended reaction to the spraying of pesticides aimed at controlling gypsy moth populations.
-Many populations of gypsy moths targeted to be sprayed with the insecticide biflubenzuron were unknowingly nested near or with unknown grizzled skipper colonies.
+One of the main causes of this decline is an unintended reaction to the spraying of pesticides aimed at controlling spongy moth populations.
+Many populations of spongy moths targeted to be sprayed with insecticides, such as diflubenzuron, were located on ridges with abundant oak trees, and Appalachian grizzled skippers may have been residing in or near these areas.
 This spraying has caused many populations to be extirpated in the Appalachian region and the state of New Jersey.
 Monitoring by conservationist groups coupled with state endangerment protection may prove successful at maintaining the remaining colonies.